fleetdm/fleet/docs/Using-Fleet/MDM-migration-guide.md

 Fleet has created [these guided instructions](#instructions-for-end-users) that can be shared with your end users.

-## Automatically enrolled (DEP) hosts
+## Preparing to migrate automatically enrolled (DEP) hosts

-_Available in Fleet Premium_

-If you have macOS hosts that were automatically enrolled to your old MDM solution, you can migrate them to Fleet.

-> Make sure your end users have an admin account on their Mac.
-End users won't be able to migrate on their own if they have a standard account.

-To check if you have hosts that were automatically enrolled, login to [Apple Business Manager](https://business.apple.com/) and select Devices.

-How to migrate these hosts:
+> Automatic enrollment is available in Fleet Premium or Ultimate

 1. Connect Fleet to Apple Business Manager (ABM).
 Learn how [here](./MDM-setup.md#apple-business-manager-abm).
+2. [Enroll](./Adding-hosts.md) your hosts to Fleet with [Fleetd and Fleet Desktop](https://fleetdm.com/docs/using-fleet/adding-hosts#including-fleet-desktop)
+3. Ensure your end users have access to an admin account on their Mac.
+End users won't be able to migrate on their own if they have a standard account.
+4. Migrate your hosts to Fleet in ABM:

-2. In ABM, unassign these hosts' MDM server from the old MDM solution: In ABM, select **Devices** and then select **All Devices**.
+    1. In ABM, unassign the existing hosts' MDM server from the old MDM solution: In ABM, select **Devices** and then select **All Devices**.
 Then, select **Edit** next to **Edit MDM Server**, select **Unassign from the current MDM**, and select **Continue**.

-3. In ABM, assign these hosts' MDM server to Fleet: In ABM, select **Devices** and then select **All Devices**.
+    2. In ABM, assign these hosts' MDM server to Fleet: In ABM, select **Devices** and then select **All Devices**.
 Then, select **Edit** next to **Edit MDM Server**, select **Assign to the following MDM:**, select your Fleet server in the dropdown, and select **Continue**.

-4. In your old MDM solution, unenroll these hosts.
+5. In your old MDM solution, unenroll these hosts.
 MacOS does not allow multiple MDMs to be installed at once.
-This step is required to present end users with instructions to turn on MDM in Fleet.

-5. The **My Device** page in Fleet Desktop will present end users with instructions to turn on MDM.
-Share [these guided instructions](#instructions-for-end-users) with your end users.
+Once the above steps are completed, the end user now needs to complete a few steps.
+The **My Device** page in Fleet Desktop will present end users with instructions to turn on MDM.

+Fleet has created [these guided instructions](#instructions-for-end-users) that can be shared with your end users.

 ## FileVault recovery keys